MatthewMarinets/ap_sc2_notes/playing_the_beta.md

   * A neat trick is to create a symlink from `<sc2 install>/Maps/ArchipelagoCampaign` to `<repo clone>/target/Maps/ArchipelagoCampaign` (and similar for mods)

 ## Troubleshooting
-### Dependency download failing with "can't find rust/cargo"
-This is a hopefully temporary problem caused by a recent (as of December 2024) update to a dependency library called `jellyfish`.
-`jellyfish` uses Rust in addition to Python for some extra speed.
-It precompiles for a wide variety of operating systems and Python versions.
-As of 8 December 2024, a new version (1.1.2) came out, which does not yet have precompiled downloads for most versions of Python on Windows.
-1.1.0 has working downloads on Windows for Python 3.8 ~ 3.12, so you can run `pip install jellyfish==1.1.0` to install this version, then run `pip install -r requirements.txt` to install the remaining requirements, and you should be good to go.
-Note running `setup.py` when dependencies are partially installed won't work, as it may try to upgrade jellyfish as part of installing the other dependencies.
-Alternatively, you can install Cargo from the Rust foundation so pip will automatically build the library for your Python version and platform.

-You can check the downloadable versions of jellyfish on [their PyPI page](https://pypi.org/project/jellyfish/#files).

 ### Uninstalling all libraries
 * This hopefully shouldn't be necessary, but might be if things got installed in user installs when Python / Archipelago wants it in at the system-level
 * in cmd, run: